My Story

 Unknown Date, 2020

 I began to witness his body-shaming of others.
-Several times, we had been out and seen an obese person walking out of a restaurant or just simply exercising.
+On more than several occasions, we had been out and seen a person with obesity walking out of a restaurant or exercising.
 Curly would often follow with a comment such as, "Why do people do that to themselves?" or, "How can they live with themselves?
 It's selfish."
-But he loves me.
-And I don't look disappointing to him, right?
-However, after making the poor choice of watching him scroll through his social media feeds, I began to notice patterns in what he took notice of.
-But all guys follow girls who look like that!
-I need to chill out.
-I, in fact, did not chill out.
-I began to body check; and I checked off that I had thighs that were too large, facial cheeks that were too round, and a stomach that was not as flat as it should be.
-This is why I am not enough for him.
+I began to body check as a means of avoiding judgments such as those, and I checked off that I had thighs that were too large; a face that was too round; and a stomach that was not as flat as it should be.
+No wonder he cheats.

-COVID-19 had hit the U.S. and we were all in quarantine.
+COVID-19 had hit the U.S., and we were all instructed to quarantine.
 I took up running out of boredom and curiosity, and I fell in love with it.
 I didn't realize it was happening when it was, but I lost weight quickly.
-I couldn't help but notice that not only was I receiving more validation from Curly, but I was receiving validation from many, many others.
-With every post, I received comments such as, "Bod!" or my favorite, "perf!"
-I continued to lose weight through exercise because I had not known the rules in upping one's physical activity.
+I couldn't help but notice that not only was I receiving more validation from Curly, but I was receiving validation from many others.
+With every post, I received comments such as, "Bod!" or, my favorite, "perf!"
+I continued to lose weight through exercise, because I had not known the rules in upping one's physical activity.
 (You must increase your intake when increasing your output to maintain.)

 March 25th, 2021